Glossary

 Statement

-A written record of an account; also a summary of outstanding (unpaid) invoices.
-Unlike an invoice or bill, a statement is not generally used as a formal request for payment but rather as a reminder of amounts owed by a customer.
+A periodic summary of account activity or outstanding invoices provided to a customer.
+Unlike an invoice, a statement is not a formal request for payment but serves as a reminder of amounts owed.

 Stem Time

-The amount of time required for a truck or semi-trailer to travel between origin and destination.
+The time required for a truck or semi-trailer to travel between its origin and destination, excluding loading and unloading time.

 Stock